ryanguill/ryanguill.github.io/_posts/2024-01-03-postgresql-wishlist.markdown

 <dt>I wish I could have leading and trailing commas for column lists!</dt>
 <dd>This may be my number one thing on the entire list.
-I am a column preceding kind of guy.
+I am a comma preceding kind of guy.
 But even if you're the opposite, I bet you have wished for this too.<br />
 Please, allow these two queries to be valid:

 {% highlight sql %}